G. P. "Bud" Peterson

-George P. "Bud" Peterson (born Sept.
-1, 1952) is the former president of the Georgia Institute of Technology.
-Peterson is a graduate of Kansas State University, where he earned B.S. degrees in Mechanical Engineering and Mathematics and an M.S. in Engineering, and Texas A&M University, where he earned a Ph.D. in mechanical engineering.
-On Jan.
-7, 2019, Peterson announced his upcoming retirement from Georgia Tech, effective summer of 2019.
-His successor, Ángel Cabrera, assumed the office Sept.
-1, 2019, after serving for seven years as president of George Mason University in Fairfax, Virginia.
+George Paul "Bud" Peterson (born September 1, 1952) is the former president of the Georgia Institute of Technology.
+On January 7, 2019, Peterson announced his upcoming retirement from Georgia Tech, effective summer of 2019.
+His successor, Ángel Cabrera, assumed the office September 1, 2019, after serving for seven years as president of George Mason University in Fairfax, Virginia.
 In September 2019, the University System of Georgia Board of Regents voted to name Peterson President Emeritus and Regents Professor of Mechanical Engineering for the standard three-year term.
 The Board of Regents also awarded him tenure.

 Prior to his position as Georgia Tech's 11th president, Peterson served as the chancellor of the University of Colorado at Boulder, the provost of Rensselaer Polytechnic Institute, and associate vice-chancellor and executive associate dean of Engineering of Texas A&M University.

-Peterson was named as the sole finalist for the position of president of Georgia Tech on Feb.
-2, 2009, and was accepted Feb.
+Peterson was named as the sole finalist for the position of president of Georgia Tech on February 2, 2009, and was accepted Feb.
 25, 2009.
 He succeeded G. Wayne Clough and Gary Schuster (interim) when he took the position April 1, 2009.
-He was officially installed as president at a Sept.
-3, 2009, investiture ceremony.
-Peterson shares his first name and middle initial with Georgia Tech's famous fictional student, George P. Burdell.
+He was officially installed as president at a September 3, 2009, investiture ceremony.